WarmUpTill/SceneSwitcher/BUILDING.md

 class MacroConditionExample : public MacroCondition {
 public:
     MacroConditionExample(Macro *m) : MacroCondition(m) {}
-    // This function should perfrom the condition check bool CheckCondition();
+    // This function should perform the condition check bool CheckCondition();
     // This function should store the required condition data to "obj"
     // For example called on OBS shutdown